SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

     :::python
     $ pip install Sphinx

-Once Sphinx is installed you can easily autogenerate the documentation for your project by navigating to the docs folder of your project and running:
+Once Sphinx is installed you can easily autogenerate the documentation for your project by navigating to the docs/ folder of your project and running:

     :::console